reecehoward04/Final-Project-IT1600/Drivers&Updates.md

 Step 6: Let your new graphics card drivers install, your PC may restart when this happens.

-# And finally, after building, troubleshooting, installing new drivers & updates, you are now ready to use your computer!
+# And finally, after building, troubleshooting, installing new drivers & updates, you are now ready to use your newly built computer!

 [Back to README](README.md)